garypaul/FourOneOne/README.md

 # FourOneOne
 A small website to store a collection of territories, add multi-unit dwellings ( apartments ) and do a reverse lookup at 411.ca using the address to parse out the microformat data, adding people to the buildling. ( AKA, it stores and organizes numbers from 411.ca )

+##Versions

+###Version 0.1 'Genesis'
+ - All major routes stable.
+ - Can delete people
+ - URLs modified for consistency

 ##Dependencies
 All dependencies are listed in composer.
 Run `composer update` in the project directory to download packages. and `require 'vendor/autoload.php'` in your code.
 See Composer documentation for more details.